 Exercise 22.
 Listen to a conversation between a booking agent and a guest.
+Exercise 23.
+Mark the following statements as true (T) or false (F).

-1. The guest would like to book three rooms.

-2. No luxury suites are available.

-3. The guest chooses to stay in the deluxe room.
+- 1. The guest would like to book three rooms. - 2.
+No luxury suites are available. - 3.
+The guest chooses to stay in the deluxe room.